3. Get your edge certificate

 Keep this entry in your DNS

-1. Return to this interface, access the same domain again, and click Check status now to push the validation request.
+2. Once your TXT record has propagated, return to your domain in the CPS dashboard, and click Check status now to push the validation request.
 Let's Encrypt will begin the validation.

 • In Progress.
 Contains a green check.